-- 1D4 The UK TUE Appeal Panel will review the application, including the medical information provided, and make a decision as soon as reasonably practicable, in accordance with the requirements set out in the International Standardfor TUEs and without being bound in any way by the decision being appealed. - 1D5 The UK TUE Appeal Panel must make its decisions unanimously for a TUE to be granted.
+- 1D4 The UKTUE Appeal Panel will review the application, including the medical information provided, and make a decision as soon as reasonably practicable, in accordance with the requirements set out in the International Standard for TUEs and without being bound in any way by the decision being appealed. - 1D5 The UK TUE Appeal Panel must make its decisions unanimously for a TUE to be granted.
 Where it considers it appropriate to seek further medical or scientific opinion or information in relation to the appeal, whether from the Player or his physician or from a third party, the UK TUE Appeal Panel shall do so as quickly as is practicable, provided that the identity of the applicant shall not be disclosed to any third party.
 The UK TUE Appeal Panel shall make its decision as soon as reasonably practicable after receipt of the further information or opinion.
-The Chair of the UK TUE Appeal Panel will provide a copy of the written decision to UKAD as soon as practicable, the target being within two (2) working days of the decision being made. - 1D6 If the UK TUE Appeal Panel grants the TUE, it shall detail in its decision (a) the duration of the exemption; and (b) any conditions or requirements that the Player must satisfy. - 1D7 If the UK TUE Appeal Panel denies the TUE, it shall state its reasons for doing so in the decision itself. - 1D8 UKAD will send copies of the UK TUE Appeal Panel's decision, on a confidential basis, to the Player and/or the Player's designated representative.
-UKAD may also notify The Association where necessary.
-UKAD will also share a copy on a confidential basis to WADA and other Anti-Doping Organisations, in accordance with paragraph 1.9(c), above. - 1D9 The foregoing provisions of this Section 1D shall be without prejudice to: - (a) the right of a Player to appeal to the UK TUE Appeal Panel against any decision of the UK TUE Committee denying a TUE, on the grounds that such decision did not comply with the International Standard for TUEs; - (b) the right of a Player to request that WADA exercise its discretion to intervene and overturn any decision of the UK TUE Appeal Panel, on the grounds that such decision did not comply with the International Standardfor TUEs; - (c) the right of WADA, on its own initiative, to reverse a TUE decision if it determines that such decision did not comply with the International Standard for TUEs; and - (d) the right of the Player or UKAD (or FIFA or UEFA in accordance with their rules) to appeal to CAS against any decision made by WADA reversing a TUE decision made pursuant to this Guide. - 1D10 Until such time as the grant of a TUE application made pursuant to this Guide has been reversed by WADA, or the denial of a TUE application made pursuant to this Guide has been reversed by WADA, or overturned on appeal, such grant or denial shall remainin full force and effect. - 1D11 Where UKAD fails to take action on a properly submitted application for a TUE within a reasonable time, this failure to decide may be considered a denial of the application for the purpose of the appeal rights provided in this schedule.
+The Chair of the UK TUE Appeal Panel will provide a copy of the written decision to UKAD as soon as practicable, the target being within two (2) working days of the decision being made. - 1D6 If the UK TUE Appeal Panel grants the TUE, it shall detail in its decision (a) the duration of the exemption; and (b) any conditions or requirements that the Player must satisfy. - 1D7 If the UK TUE Appeal Panel denies the TUE or imposes any conditions or requirements on its grant, it shall state its reasons for doing so in the decision itself. - 1D8 UKAD will send copies of the UK TUE Appeal Panel's decision, on a confidential basis, to the Player and The Association as soon as possible.
+The Association will then notify FIFA and UEFA as soon as possible.
+UKAD will also send a copy on a confidential basis to WADA and other Anti-Doping Organisations, in accordance with paragraph 1.9(c), above. - 1D9 The foregoing provisions of this Section 1D shall be without prejudice to: - (a) the right of a Player to appeal to the UK TUE Appeal Panel against any decision of the UK TUE Committee denying a TUE, on the grounds that such decision did not comply with the International Standard for TUEs; - (b) the right of a Player to request that WADA exercise its discretion to intervene and overturn any decision of the UK TUE Appeal Panel, on the grounds that such decision did not comply with the International Standard for TUEs; - (c) the right of WADA, on its own initiative, to reverse a TUE decision if it determines that such decision did not comply with the International Standard for TUEs; and - (d) the right of the Player or UKAD (or FIFA or UEFA in accordance with their rules) to appeal to CAS against any decision made by WADA reversing a TUE decision made pursuant to this Guide. - 1D10 Until such time as the grant of a TUE application made pursuant to this Guide has been reversed by WADA, or the denial of a TUE application made pursuant to this Guide has been reversed by WADA, or overturned on appeal, such grant or denial shall remain in full force and effect. - 1D11 Where UKAD fails to take action on a properly submitted application for a TUE within a reasonable time, this failure to decide may be considered a denial of the application for the purpose of the appeal rights provided in this schedule.

-TUE APPLICATION FORMS CAN BE DOWNLOADED FROM UKAD'S WEBSITE: https://www.ukad.org.uk/
+EXEMPTION FORMS CAN BE DOWNLOADED FROM UKAD'S WEBSITE.